 I’ve seen the same thing play out in all kinds of environments.
-Town centers, food halls, supermarkets, it’s all the same.
+Town centres, food halls, supermarkets, it’s all the same.

 Arrogance is sometimes dressed up in confident clothing, but once the clothing comes off the truth is revealed.

-And that truth is: arrogance is a just another way of covering up your insecurities.
+The truth is: arrogance is just another way of covering up your insecurities.

 Confidence on the other hand is able to admit and accept insecurities.
 And push forward regardless of it to become a better version of yourself.

 And let’s not forget: confident people say different things than arrogant people because they feel different in comparison.
 And use different words to express those feelings.

 That’s the difference between confidence vs arrogance, and why it’s a fine line that can confuse a lot of people if they misunderstand the context.